Navigator of the Seas with kids – how family-friendly are Royal Caribbean’s older ships?

 Getting interconnecting cabins might be better for families with older kids.
 This would also be the only option for families with more than two children as well.

-Here’s a video tour to give you more of an idea of the room’s lay out and facilities:
+Here’s a video tour to give you more of an idea of the lay out and facilities of our Navigator of the Seas stateroom:

 We also spent quite a bit of time in Lisa’s balcony cabin on Deck 8 for pre-dinner drinks with the sea breeze on our faces.
 As well as having a balcony her room was longer, giving more living, bathroom and storage space.